learnk8s/learnk8s.io/src/terraform-aws/content.md

 }
 ```

-The main change consists in repeating the invocation of the kubeadm module.
+The main change of the above configuration consists in the addition of two invocations of the kubeadm module.

-Now, the kubeadm module is invoked three times in total, which results in the creation of three clusters.
+The configuration now includes three invocations of the kubeadm module, which results in Terraform creating three clusters.

-The output value is also updated to show the node information for each of the three clusters.

-> Note that the new clusters use the same VPC as the first cluster.
-If you wanted, you could create a dedicated VPC for each cluster by adding an invocation of the network submodule for each invocation of the kubeadm module.
+In the present configuration, all clusters use the same settings, but you could configure each cluster separately by specifying different [input variales](https://registry.terraform.io/modules/weibeld/kubeadm/aws?tab=inputs) for the individual invocations of the kubeadm module.

+> You could also create a dedicated VPC for each cluster by adding additional invocations of the network submodule.

+_If this configuration works, then, after applying it, you should have three running clusters._

-Since you added module invocations, you need to run `terraform init` again:
+Since you added additional module invocations, you first need to run `terraform init`:

 ```terminal|command=1|title=bash
 terraform init
 ```

-Now, you're ready to apply your updated configuration:
+Now, you can apply the configuration with `terraform apply`:

 ```terminal|command=1|title=bash
 terraform apply
 ```

-If you look at the execution plan Terraform presents to you, you should see that the resources corresponding to two clusters will be created.
+If you pay attention to the execution plan that Terraform presents to you, you should see that it includes the creation of the resources belonging to two new clusters.

-This means, that Terraform will create two new clusters while leaving the initial cluster unchanged.
+This means, that Terraform will create two new clusters while leaving the existing cluster unchanged — that's because you just added two new cluster specifications in your configuration, but didn't modify the existing one.

-Confirm the prompt with `yes`.

-_When the command completes, your three clusters should be up and running!_
+_After you confirm the prompt with `yes` and the command completes, there should now be three running clusters!_

-In your current working directory, you should now have three kubeconfig files, one for each cluster:
+You should now also have three kubeconfig files in your current working directory, one for each cluster:

 ```terminal|command=1|title=bash
 ls *.conf